sechvn/sechvn.github.io/_posts/2021-08-24-Tryhackme-WalkThrough.md

 ##### SSH forwarding over the docker.sock

 Method 2 skips and simplifies the entire process of privilege escalation and container escape.
 If we use this technique we bypass the need for the above curl commands.
-I included this to show the process I went t through and also to show how dangerous it is to expose the docker.sock daemon.
+I included this to show the process I went through and also to show how dangerous it is to expose the docker.sock daemon.
 Using curl commands we were able to read files that were restricted by access permissions and reinforces the need to understand the various ways privilege escalation can be accomplished by attackers.